don-tay/learndev/README.md

 #### Database population

-On the command line in the root directory of LearnDev, run
+On the command line in the root directory of LearnDev:
 ```
 #### Load seeder files
 node seeder.js -i